tonyklawrence/funk/README.md

 FunK, the missing kotlin functions

 This small library adds those functions to Kotlin that you are surpised that didn't exist in the first place.

+## Compose

+It is now possible to compose two functions together (assuming that the output / input matches)

+> f compose g == g ° f

+## To Option

+We can now convert types into optional (nullable) values instead of throwing exception

+> "10".toIntOption = 10
+> "foo".toIntOption = null